Projects

 Microanalytic Study

 This study aims to investigate the claim that one’s relationship to the natural environment functions like a psychological, object-relation association, more akin to one’s relationship with a family member or other significant person.
 This study will examine behavioral differences associated with person-specific self-disclosure and environment-specific self-disclosure through a microanalytic perspective, applying time-series statistical methodology to illustrate the self-contingency patterns that characterize each communicative process.
-The study will utilize interviews and second-by-second coding of different behavioral modalities.
+Specifically, the study will utilize interviews and second-by-second coding of different behavioral modalities.
 This analytic approach would enable a comparison of the two self-contingency modes in quantitative terms, powered by a probability explication.
+Furthermore, the study intends to conduct a secondary measure analysis to understand the verbal interpretation of one's relationship to the natural environment.
 This work is important because it would allow for an otherwise largely qualitatively-backed thesis to be quantitatively tested via rigorous behavioral methodology.
 Furthermore, this study would align strongly with the larger goals of the Lab, which is to effectively understand how humans relate to their ecosystems.

 Gender and the Environment